-- Over 800 visitors attended the market between 10 AM and 1 PM on a Saturday in June, resulting in one-day vendor sales of more than \$8,000; about half of these visitors did their shopping in the first hour suggesting sup - visitors did their shopping in the first hour suggesting supplies of at least some goods are limited. - 60% of customers were San Juan Islands residents (predominantly from San Juan Island), and about 40% visitors, primarily form Puget Sound area. - Over 90% of survey respondents expressed moderate or strong (two-thirds) support for a covered market, much higher than in other jurisdictions.
+- Over 800 visitors attended the market between 10 AM and 1 PM on a Saturday in June, resulting in one-day vendor sales of more than \$8,000; about half of these visitors did their shopping in the first hour suggesting supplies of at least some goods are limited. - 60% of customers were San Juan Islands residents (predominantly from San Juan Island), and about 40% visitors, primarily form Puget Sound area. - Over 90% of survey respondents expressed moderate or strong (two-thirds) support for a covered market, much higher than in other jurisdictions.